toverainc/willow-docs/docs/index.md

 ![](images/favicon.svg){: width=125px align=left}

-Willow is an [ESP IDF](https://github.com/espressif/esp-idf) based project primarily targeting the [ESP32-S3-BOX](https://github.com/espressif/esp-box) hardware from Espressif.
+Willow is an [ESP IDF](https://github.com/espressif/esp-idf) based project primarily targeting the [ESP32-S3-BOX](https://github.com/espressif/esp-box) hardware family from Espressif.
 Our goal is to provide Amazon Echo/Google Home competitive performance, accuracy, cost and functionality with [Home Assistant](https://www.home-assistant.io/), [openHAB](https://www.openhab.org/) and other platforms.

 100% open source and completely self-hosted by the user with "ready for the kitchen counter" low cost commercially available hardware.